-What it shows
+What it Shows

-Poiseulle determined that the laminar flow rate of an incompressible fluid along a pipe is proportional to the fourth power of the pipe's radius.
-To test his idea, we'll show that you need sixteen tubes to pass as much water as one tube twice their diameter.
+J. L. M. Poiseulle and G. H. L. Hagen determined that the laminar flow rate of an incompressible fluid along a pipe is proportional to the fourth power of the pipe's radius.
+To test this idea, we'll show that you need sixteen tubes to pass as much water as one tube twice their diameter.

-How it works
+How it Works

-Poiseulle's law states that the flow rate Q is also dependant upon fluid viscosity η, pipe length L, and the pressure difference between the ends P by
+Poiseulle's law says that the flow rate Q depends on fluid viscosity η, pipe length L, and the pressure difference between the ends P by

-but all these factors are kept constant for this demo so that the effect of radius is clear.
+but all these factors are kept constant for this demo so that the effect of radius r is clear.

 The apparatus consists of two 12 liter Plexiglas tanks, one to be emptied through a single 6mm bore capillary tube and the other through sixteen 3mm bore tubes.
 All tubes are 60cm in length.
-For direct comparison, all tubes need to be opened to the tanks simultaneously and this is achieved using a valve consisting of a long steel rod with 17 holes drilled through it, corresponding to the 17 tubes (figure 1b).
+For direct comparison, all tubes need to be opened to the tanks simultaneously and this is achieved using a valve consisting of a long steel rod with 17 holes drilled through it, corresponding to the 17 tubes (see figure 1b below).
 The rod runs the length of the tanks and has a handle that rotates it to align the holes in the rod with those in the tank.

-Setting it up
+Setting it Up